vcraghe32/Pet_Food_Dispenser/README.md

 * Here is the wiring diagram, though the LCD is in need of an i2c backpack, which does not appear to be on TinkerCad:
 ![Pet Food Dispenser Circuit Diagram](./Engineering_III-Pet_Food_Dispenser-Circuit_Diagram.png)

-#### Note - The circuit diagram was made on Tinkercad, which does not have an Adafruit Metro MO Express import option.The circuit diagram might be changed another time if a better circuit diagram creator if found.
+#### Note - The circuit diagram was made on Tinkercad, which does not have an Adafruit Metro MO Express import option.
+The circuit diagram might be changed another time if a better circuit diagram creator is found.

 # Pet Food Dispsner Briefing/Instructions

-* Here is a .PDF of the instructions and background of the pet food dispsner.
+* Here is a .PDF of the instructions and background of the pet food dispenser.
 The .PDF was printed out and taped onto the final product to provide information for possible viewers and users:
 [Pet Food Dispenser Briefing](./Engineering_III-Pet_Food_Dispenser-Instructions.pdf)